rc-kid/rckid/README.md

     make -j4
     sudo make install

-Connect the SWD port for the RCKid (on devel-server the wires are, from top to bottom, looking from the back):
+Connect the SWD port for the RCKid (on devel-server the wires are, from top to bottom, looking from the back, from top to bottom):

          | GND   |
     -----|-------|---------
-    blue | green | yeallow
+    blue | green | yellow

 Then run openocd on the rpi with the following command: